Taaitaaiger/jlrs/README.md

 Several opt-in features are available, most of which have already been mentioned.
 They are:

  - `jlrs-derive`: enables the custom derive macros.
-This is the only feature which is enabled  by default.
  - `async-std-rt` / `tokio-rt`: enables the async runtime, backed by either async-std or tokio.
- - `jlrs-ndarray`: enables borrowing Julia array data as a (mutable) array view from ndarray.
+ - `jlrs-ndarray`: enables borrowing Julia array data as an `ArrayView(Mut)` from ndarray.
  - `f16`: enables support for working with Julia's `Float16` type.
  - `uv`: enables `CCall::uv_async_send`, which can be used to wake an `AsyncCondition`.
+ - `use-bindgen`: use bindgen to generate the bindings to the Julia C API rather than using the provided bindings.